 A lot of countries have decided to legalized medical marijuana in the last few years.
 This has to do with the plant’s awesome benefits.

-Another major reason why people prefer using CBD to traditional drugs is that they’re less likely to cause side effects.
+Another major reason people prefer using CBD over traditional drugs is that they’re less likely to cause side effects.
 Most products are made of organic hemp or cannabis, so you don’t have to worry about hazardous pesticides.

 Cannabis’s medical properties have everything to do with cannabinoids present within.
 CBD, in particular, is really potent, but experts recommend that you use various cannabinoids together.

 Focusing just on cannabidiol may not be enough.
 Instead, you can get much better results by using all cannabinoids at once, creating a so-called “entourage effect.”

 We are still not completely certain how these substances work for various medical conditions.
 Additional research is needed for more conclusive evidence.